barefootnetworks/sonic-swss/doc/Dtel/Dtel-SONiC.md

 OID								| Object IDentifier

 # Sub-system Overview
-For more information on Dataplane Telemetry feature, please refer to [Dataplane Telemetry SAI API proposal](https://github.com/opencomputeproject/SAI/blob/master/doc/DTEL/SAI-Proposal-Data-Plane-Telemetry.md).
+For more information on Dataplane Telemetry, please refer to [Dataplane Telemetry SAI API proposal](https://github.com/opencomputeproject/SAI/blob/master/doc/DTEL/SAI-Proposal-Data-Plane-Telemetry.md).

 The following figure depicts the overall architecture of SONiC and where Dataplane Telemetry components fit in: